PC News - November 2016

 Indigenous primary school achievement

-In a recent self-initiated research project the Commission investigated the factors that contribute to the education achievement of Indigenous primary school students to better understand what might work best to lift achievement among Indigenous students.
+In a recent Commission-initiated research project the Commission investigated the factors that contribute to the education achievement of Indigenous primary school students to better understand what might work best to lift achievement among Indigenous students.

 Despite a long history of policy attention, there has been a lack of improvement in the literacy and numeracy achievement of Indigenous primary school students.
 To gain a better understanding, the Commission analysed Indigenous achievement using recently available de-identified data from the Australian Curriculum, Assessment and Reporting Authority (ACARA).